-Since staircases were first created thousands of years ago, they have evolved from massive structures of stone to the diverse, versatile, and unique creations we see today.
-While staircase design has changed, history does repeat itself.
+Staircases were first created thousands of years ago.
+Since then, staircase designs have evolved from massive stone structures to diverse, versatile, and unique creations.
+While stair designs have changed, history does repeat itself.
 Many current staircase trends take elements from famous ancient stairs to create the intended design.
-This week, we travel around the world and take a look at some of the world’s most famous staircases and how they compare to similar projects we have completed.
+This week, we travel around the world and take a look at some of the world’s most famous staircases and how they compare to similar custom stairs projects we have completed.

-While no one has since been able to replicate this staircase due to its strange helical structure, certain elements have carried over into modern day trends.
+No one has since been able to replicate this staircase due to its strange helical structure.
+Although, certain elements have carried over into modern day trends.
 For example, the wooden spiral staircase shown below designed by Southern Staircase utilizes a similar wooden baluster and handrail system to create an air of elegance.

-Our second featured world famous staircase comes from the Greenwich, England.
-These were commissioned in 1616 by the Queen of England, and the name “Tulip Stairs” was inspired the delicate flowers the wrought iron balustrade.
+- Tulip Stairs, Queen’s House, England: 1616-1619This world-famous staircase comes from Greenwich, England.
+These were commissioned in 1616 by the Queen of England.
+Its name “Tulip Stairs” was inspired by the delicate flowers on the wrought iron balustrade.

 Spiral staircase architecture has persisted into modern day.
-The design element of spiral staircases leading up to a light fixture has also persisted, which can be shown through the project we completed below.
+The design element of spiral stairs leading up to a light fixture has also persisted.
+This can be shown through the project Southern Staircase completed below.

 Visit our spiral staircase gallery to see additional product photos and details.